mre/endler.dev/content/2020/rust-compile-times/index.md

 ## Combine All Integration Tests In A Single Binary

 Have any [integration tests](https://doc.rust-lang.org/rust-by-example/testing/integration_testing.html)?
-(These are the ones in your `tests` directory.)
+(These are the ones in your `tests` folder.)
-The Rust compiler will create a binary for every single one of them.
+Did you know that the Rust compiler will create a binary for every single one of them?
+And every binary will have to be linked individually.
 This can take most of your build time because linking is slooow. 🐢 The reason is that many system linkers (like `ld`) are [single threaded](https://stackoverflow.com/questions/5142753/can-gcc-use-multiple-cores-when-linking).